Eboyie/cocktail-mix/README.md

 React fontend project with search functionality.

 ##
-Fetching and displaing products from external API.
+Fetching and displaying products from external API.